vaibhavv144/BridgeLabz_2115001077/README.md

 * Practiced problem based on level 1 and read about the best programming practices how should we name the variable and do not write hard code,and many more.
 * Practiced problem based on level 2 Questions.

+## Task 7: DATE: 27/01/2025
+* Read about C# .
+User-Defined Methods, Using Methods Multiple Times,Making Methods More Dynamic
+* Read about Recursive Methods
+* Practiced problem based on these.

+## Task 8: DATE: 28-01-2025
+* Read about C# Static Methods in C# , .NET Standard Library Methods and System.Math Class in C#
+* Practiced problem based on level 1
+* Read about the best programming practices how should we name the variable and do not write hard code,and many more.

+##Task 9: DATE: 29-01-2025
+* Read about C# String Methods and String Handling concepts and read about string Methods
+* Practiced Problem Statements based on String.